ylaboratory/splitpea_package/README.md

             --extra-index-url https://pypi.org/simple splitpea
 ```

-Some functions require `tabix` to be installed, simply run:
+Some functions require `tabix` to be installed; to do so, simply run:

 ```bash
 sudo apt-get install tabix